NUISANCEMC/tutorials/interactive/README.md

 ```
 TBrowser b
 ```
 ***Note that this opens up a GUI, and will be extremely slow if you do it over a remote connection.
-This will work seamlessly for singularity, but possibly not for docker where X11 forwading is... less seamless***
+This will work seamlessly for singularity, but possibly not for docker where X11 forwarding is... less seamless***

 Alternatively, you could install ROOT on your local machine and use it to analyze the output files if you prefer.
 The NUISANCE output has no dependencies at all, you can open the files and explore them on any machine which has ROOT installed.